uvarc/rc-website/content/userinfo/ivy.md

 ## Access

 DDL is entirely browser-based and does not require any setup on your workstation.
-Once connected via JointVPN, point your browser to
+Once connected via JointVPN, point your browser to:

     https://domino.hpc.virginia.edu/